wBeckettHills/pdal_tutorial/tutorial/01_Intro_PDAL_Pipelines_for_Ecology.md

 - write output
 ```

+Here's how this looks in the two forms: `JSON` and `Python`.

+### `JSON`
+A typical PDAL pipeline is defined in JSON format and can be executed through command-line tools, facilitating a way to create reproducible workflows and batch process.

-Actual pipeline with those elements:
+Example pipeline with those elements:

 ```json
 [